ibm-cloud-docs/solution-tutorials/plan-create-update-deployments.md

 As you start describing your infrastructure-as-code, it is critical to treat files you create as regular code, thus storing them in a source control management system.
 Overtime this will bring good properties such as using the source control review workflow to validate changes before applying them, adding a continuous integration pipeline to automatically deploy infrastructure changes.

 [This Git repository](https://github.com/IBM-Cloud/multiple-environments-as-code) has all the configuration files needed to setup the environments defined earlier.
-You can clone the repository to follow the next sections as we go through the content of the files.
+You can clone the repository to follow the next sections detailing the content of the files.

    ```sh
    git clone https://github.com/IBM-Cloud/multiple-environments-as-code